lammps/lammps/doc/src/Build_settings.rst

          -D FFT=value              # FFTW3 or MKL or KISS, default is FFTW3 if found,
                                    # else KISS
-         -D FFT_KOKKOS=value       # FFTW3 or MKL or KISS or CUFFT or HIPFFT,
+         -D FFT_KOKKOS=value       # FFTW3 or MKL or KISS or CUFFT or HIPFFT or MKL_GPU,
                                    # default is KISS
          -D FFT_SINGLE=value       # yes or no (default), no = double precision -D FFT_PACK=value         # array (default) or pointer or memcpy